DataDog/hiring-engineers/answers.md

  - env_type:test_instance
 ```

 After modifying the datadog.yaml file, restart the Agent and return to your Datadog event dashboard.
-You should notice your tags are no included in the start event as the following image shows.
+You should notice your tags are not included in the start event as the following image shows.

 ![alt text](https://cl.ly/3Z1N1T1g2h1O/Image%202018-07-28%20at%201.34.33%20PM.png)